Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 Key Takeaways

-• Perfume oils often last longer because they have a higher concentration of fragrance and evaporate more slowly than alcohol-based sprays, sticking closer to the skin.
+- Perfume oils often last longer because they have a higher concentration of fragrance and evaporate more slowly than alcohol-based sprays.

-• While oils offer great longevity and a more intimate scent, sprays usually provide better sillage (projection) and a wider scent cloud, making them suitable for different situations.
+- Oils offer great longevity and a more intimate scent; sprays offer better projection and a wider scent cloud.

-• Perfume oils can be beneficial for sensitive skin because they typically contain less or no alcohol, and their oil base can also help hydrate the skin.
+- Perfume oils can be beneficial for sensitive skin because they contain no alcohol.

 Understanding Perfume Oil Longevity